opoupeney/dfd/source/devguide/understanding-panels.rst

 .. _panels-label:

-Understanding Panels and Layouts
+Understanding Layouts and Panels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DreamFace uses :term:`Àngular Material for most of the pre-defined graphical control elements provided in the View Editor and for the underlying design of the DreamFace Studio.
+DreamFace uses :term:`Angular Material` for most of the pre-defined graphical control provided in the View Editor and for the underlying design of the DreamFace Studio.
 Angular Material is a UI component library based on Google :term:`Material Design`.
-It is similar to :term:`Boostrap` since it provides UI components, a grid system and angular directives for their use.
+It is similar to :term:`Bootstrap` since it provides UI components, a grid system and angular directives for their use.
 The Angualr Material layout is based on is based on the Flexible Box Layout specification, which is a W3C standard Flexible Box.
 As the name implies this layout system gives more flexibility to the layout.
 DreamFace panels use the Angular Material layout system to organize graphical controls within a View.